Nikhil28058/Nikhil28058/README.md

 🚀 **PROJECTS**

-Plants Classification using Deep Neural Networks: Led the development of a deep learning model using CNN & pre-trained architectures like ResNet50 and InceptionV3 to classify 30 plant species.

 Wine Quality Prediction: Built a parallel machine learning model using Apache Spark on AWS infrastructure, deployed with Docker and S3, achieving a high accuracy of 90%.